w3f/Grants-Program/applications/TuxedoDapp.md

 **Functionality**:
 Kitties Creation with NFTs:
 Represent each kitty as a unique NFT on the Tuxedo blockchain.
-Use Tuxedo runtime pieces i.e. kitties. to handle NFT-based kitties creation transactions.
+Use Tuxedo runtime pieces i.e. kitties to handle NFT-based kitties creation transactions.

 **Breeding and NFT Ownership**:
 DApp ensures NFT ownership is transferred correctly during breeding transactions.
 Leverage NFT attributes to determine genetics and other breeding-related factors.

+**Trading of kitties between users**:
+DApp ensures Kitties can be traded between the users.
+Ensure ownerships is transferred successfully once trading is completed.

+**Updating the kitty details**:
+DApp ensures Kitties details such as name, tradable status(Yes or No), Price can updated.

+**Search kitties owned by other users**:
+DApp helps to serach the kitties owned by other users based on uer publick key.
+This displayes the list of kitties ownsed by other user with all details required for trading such as Gender, Tradable status, Price , Parents , etc.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):
-We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we may need customize runtime logic to suit the requirements of the UTXO-based DApp.(For this scope we plan not to modify the kitties pieces code as much as possible, since the scope is only DApp)
+We need Leverage Tuxedo runtime pieces for implementing specific DApp functionalities in the UTXO model, with a focus on NFTs, if some modification is required or if some new functionality is required we may need customize runtime logic to suit the requirements of the UTXO-based DApp.
+For this scope we plan to modify the kitties' pieces code for supporting below features:
+1. Generating the kitty without parent when user inserts the new key in the wallet.(Basically 1 kitty is provided for free as an onboarding process)
+2. Implementing the Trading of kitties between users
+3. Searching kitties owned by other users
+4. Adding/Updating more details of kitties such as Gender, Tradable status , Price and Name.

 **Transaction Handling**:
 DApp implements transaction handling logic in the web application to initiate UTXO-based transactions, including NFT-related transactions, on the Tuxedo blockchain.
 Provide feedback to users on transaction status and confirmations.

 **Transaction Confirmation**:
-DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction
+DApp implements a transaction confirmation mechanism to ensure that users are informed about the progress and finalization of UTXO and NFT-based transaction such as Trade, Breed.

 **Personal Dashboard**:
 We will develop a personal dashboard for users to view and manage their NFT-based Kitties collections.
 Display detailed information about each NFT, including ownership history and transaction history.
-Manage NFT means , it icludes below :
+Manage NFT means , it includes below :
 1. Viewing NFTs:
    Users should be able to see a comprehensive list or visual representation of all the NFTs (kitties) they own.
-   Display detailed information about each NFT, including attributes such as below : parents(mom and dad) free_breedings(numbers) dna(H256 Hash value) num_breedings(number)
+   Display detailed information about each NFT, including attributes such as below :
+   Name
+   parents(mom and dad)
+   free_breedings(numbers)
+   dna(H256 Hash value)
+   num_breedings(number)
+   Tradable(yes or No)
+   Price
-   Status(Ready for raring ,Tired(Only for dad) , Had birth recenty(only for Mom)) .
+   Status(Ready for raring ,Tired(Only for dad) , Had birth recently(only for Mom)) .
+2. Trade :
+    Users should be able to buy the kitty from other users via search kitty screen or directly from Trade Kitty screen by inputting the kitty & owner details.
 3. Breed :
-    User should be able to initiate breeding directly from the dashboard.
+    Users should be able to initiate breeding directly from the dashboard.
+4. Update :
+    Users should be able to update features such as Tradable status, price and name from the dashboard by clicking on any cell which will navigate to update the kitty screen.
-4. Interactivity:
+5. Interactivity:
    Make dashboard interactive, allowing users to click on individual NFTs to access more detailed information or initiate specific actions.

 **Tech Stack:**